couchbase/couchbase-operator/test/e2e/README.md

 All tests are run as described in a test suite descriptor file.
 The default test suite is `TestCustom.yaml`.
 This suite is intended to be modified for custom testing such as running individual tests or custom sanity tests.
 The file has the following contents:

 ```
-suite: TestCustom
-tcGroups:
-  - name: Group1
-    clusters:
-      - BasicCluster
 testcases:
-      - name: TestCreateCluster
+- TestCreateCluster
 ```

 The following are descriptions of the field in `TestCustom.yaml` but are standard for all test suite descriptors:

-`suite`: the name of the test suite.
-This value needs to be placed in `test_config.yaml` for the suite to run.

-`tcGroups`: test are put into groups that have the same cluster topology requirements.
-Each `tcGroup` requires a name, a set of required clusters, and a set of tests to run.

-`tcGroups, name`: name of the `tcGroup`.
-All groups should have unique names.

-`tcGroup, clusters`: list of clusters required by the test in the `tcGroup`.
-If the cluster does not exist (no kubeconfig with that name was passed into `test_config.yaml`), the framework will attempt to create the cluster from the resources defined in `cluster_conf.yaml`.

-`tcGroups, testcases`: list of test cases to run.
+`testcases`: list of test cases to run.
 Each test case requires a name of valid test listed in `./util.go`.